backoffice-plus/jsonforms-vue-vanilla-boplus/README.md

 # BO+ Vue Vanilla Renderer

-This is a set of vanilla renderers for JSON Forms 3.0 for Vue 3.
+This is a set of vanilla renderers for JSON Forms 3.2 for Vue 3.
 Most renderers are direct ports from the [Vue 2 Vuetify renderer set](https://github.com/eclipsesource/jsonforms-vuetify-renderers) and thus fill the gap of missing renderers from the [Vue 3 Vanilla renderer set](https://github.com/eclipsesource/jsonforms/tree/master/packages/vue-vanilla).

+For JSON Forms 3.0, here is an older version that still contains the Object and OneOf Renderer https://github.com/backoffice-plus/jsonforms-vue-vanilla-boplus/tree/v0.0.10

 ## Installation
 Using npm: